 Clarke’s DNP program is limited to 20 students per cohort.
 Students will have a one-on-one experience with Clarke University faculty and staff throughout their doctoral studies.
 Courses employ a hybrid delivery format providing students with the opportunity to engage with faculty as they blend face-to-face and convenient online instruction.

-If you are a licensed, registered nurse from an accredited nursing program, Clarke’s three-year BSN-DNP program will help you prepare for a career as a Nurse Practitioner, a Nurse Educator or an Organizational Leader.
+If you are a licensed, registered nurse from an accredited nursing program, Clarke’s three-year BSN-DNP program will help you prepare for a career as a Nurse Practitioner.
 All students take the core classes together to build their foundation for advanced nursing practice.
-As students choose their own career paths, the course work is focused into one of two tracks: Family Nurse Practitioner or Nurse Educator/Organizational Leadership.

 Upon completion of the DNP program, you will have attained the knowledge, skills, values, and confidence to pass national certification exams and assume an active role serving in a variety of settings as a Doctor of Nursing Practice.
 Graduate DNP students are competent, compassionate care-givers who will:

 - Provide excellent patient care passed on evidence-based practice

 - Manage the business of health care effectively

 - Demonstrate knowledge of the issues and trends related to health care and socio-economic policies